Frequently Asked Questions

 Yes.
 While public adjusters can be very useful throughout the claims process, sometimes insurance companies deny claims and the public adjuster cannot litigate on your behalf.
 In many situations, such as the underpayment or denial of coverage, hiring an attorney is necessary to progress your claim and move towards a favorable resolution.

 Filing a lawsuit in Florida can cost upwards of $400.00 for a filing fee alone.
 There may also be costs associated with hiring contractors, engineers, or other experts necessary to progress your claim.
-At Cassel & Cassel, we pay legal costs associated with litigation and, similar to our compensation, only recoup our costs if we recover for you first.
+At Cassel & Cassel, P.A., we pay legal costs associated with litigation and, similar to our compensation, only recoup our costs if we recover for you first.